Desperation everywhere, aid slow to reach Indonesia victims | New Country 923

 Residents who found loved ones — alive and dead — over the weekend expressed frustration that it took rescue teams until Monday to reach Petobo.

-The confirmed death toll of 844, mostly from Palu, is expected to rise as authorities reach cut-off areas.
-The regencies of Donggala, Sigi and Parigi Moutong — with a combined population of 1.2 million — had yet to be fully assessed.
-The magnitude 7.5 earthquake struck at dusk Friday and generated a tsunami said to have been as high as 6 meters (20 feet) in places.
+The confirmed death toll is expected to rise as authorities reach cutoff areas.
+In addition to Donggala the regencies of Sigi and Parigi Moutong — with a combined population of 1.2 million — had yet to be fully assessed.
+The magnitude 7.5 earthquake struck at dusk Friday and generated a tsunami said to have been as high as 6 meters (nearly 20 feet) in places.

-About 3,000 residents flocked to Palu’s airport, trying to board military aircraft or one of the few commercial flights using the facility only partially operating due to damage.
+About 3,000 residents flocked to Palu’s airport Monday, trying to board military aircraft or one of the few commercial flights using the facility only partially operating due to damage.
 Video showed some of them screaming in anger because they were not able to get on a departing military plane.

 “We have not eaten for three days!” one woman yelled.
 “We just want to be safe!”